sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 ## Solution Statement
 Broadly speaking, I see my solution to be divided into four parts.
 Further details on my proposed soutions to each of the four parts is documented in the [project design](#project-design) section.

 * ***Data Preprocessing***: This dataset is spread across multiple files in the form of a SQL database, with some anomalies mentioned in the description.
-Apply techniques learnt in the course such as *feature scaling*, *one hot encoding* etc.
+After loading the data and cleaning it up for sure, I will apply techniques learnt in the course such as *feature scaling*, *one hot encoding* etc.

 * ***Feature Selection***: Arguably the most important and exciting part for me.
 I would like to combine my domain knowledge and also use dimensionality reduction techniques to pick the best set of features.